cmardiros/notebooks/README.md

-# notebooks
-A random collection of Jupyter Notebooks
+A misc collection of Jupyter Notebooks -- statistics, data science and ETL work.